vglazer/USRA/subgraph_finding/README.md

 ```
 `summary.txt` only shows how close `sub_search` came to finding the desired subraph in each experiment, whereas `details.txt` also contains the subgraph's vertices for experiments where it was actually found (the edges are implied, given that the subgraph is induced).

-Alternatively, you can pipe the output of `ggen` directly into `sub_search` - **after filtering out everything but the adjacency matrix** - and dump the results to standard output or redirect them to a file, like so (1-step approach):
+Alternatively, you can pipe the output of `ggen` directly into `sub_search` - **after filtering out everything but the adjacency matrix** - and either dump the results to standard output or redirect them to a file, like so (1-step approach):
 ```
 (echo 100 8 0 0  60 100 25 4 1  0; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search
 (echo 100 8 0 0  60 100 25 4 1  0; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search > summary.txt